Maarten 'Ramses' Heijmans wants to break into the United States

 Maarten Heijmans won a Golden Calf in the Netherlands and an Emmy in the United States.
 Certainly, awards to be proud of, but Heijmans has some regrets.
 “I should have flown to Los Angeles with that Emmy in my hand.”

 In an interview with Volkskrant Magazine is the Ramsesactor very openly on the bumpy road that actors often need to transcend our small country.
-He did indeed succeed: his role as Ramses Shaffy in the series of the same name was a big hit at the Emmys.
+He has indeed succeeded: his role as Ramses Shaffy in the series of the same name achieved very good results by Emmy.

 Self protection